 Manufacturing

-Coupling nuts are most frequently manufactured from ASTM A108 Grade 12L14 hex bar or round bar.
-High-strength coupling nuts are manufactured from 1045 or 4140 steel and undergo a heat-treating process.
+Low-strength coupling nuts are most frequently manufactured from AISI 1018 hex bar or round bar.
+High-strength coupling nuts are manufactured from AISI 1045 or 4140 steel and undergo a heat-treating process.
 Stainless steel coupling nuts are most frequently manufactured from AISI Type 304 or 316 stainless steel.

 Image of a CNC machine